armanulhaq/releaf/README.md

 # ReLeaf

-A modern full-stack e-commerce application for sustainable products built with MERN stack.
+A modern full-stack application where users can buy sustainable products.
+It is built with MERN stack, featuring JWT authentication, Stripe payments, and responsive design.

-## ✨ Features
+## Features

 -   **Product Catalog** - Browse eco-friendly products by category
 -   **User Authentication** - Secure JWT-based login/signup